arkphp/database/doc/connection.rst

 The connection can be customized with the ``$options`` param.
 Commonly used options are listed below:

 - ``prefix``: Table prefix, use {{table}} as table name, prefix will be prepended automatically.
+- ``auto_slave``: Use slave connections when perform read only operations.
+(Note that it only works for query builder and model, not the connection it self)
 - ``PDO::ATTR_ERRMODE`` Error reporting.
 Possible values:

     - ``PDO::ERRMODE_SILENT``: Just set error codes.